 We have an understanding that all families have unique needs and require different levels of support.
 We inform and link families to the SENDIASS organisation so that each family is aware of the network of parent and full professional and financial support available to them.
 Our expertise in working with families is not only based upon specific training but also developed by a history of working with our Children's Centre while it served the locality.
 We strive to continue this ethos by working with the local community and more recently with charitable organisations and remaining local services.
-Our staff understand that there is always a reason which might explain why a child is behaving or struggling in a particular way and so we have carefully developed an early intervention approach which systematically reflects on, identifies and addresses the individual needs and rights of each child in our school.
-We also monitor and work with families who meet the needs of an Strengths and Needs Assessment, which the SENCO will undertake and develop into a Team Around the Family where necessary.
+Our staff understand that every child is unique and brings with them their individual strengths and needs, and so we have carefully developed an early intervention approach which systematically reflects on, identifies and addresses the individual needs and rights of each child in our school.
+We also monitor and work with families who meet the needs of a Strengths and Needs Assessment, which the SENCO will undertake and develop into a 'Team Around the Family' where necessary.